 It's been a year since we first announced development of our first title Adam Syndrome on July 28, 2007, and although the game isn't here yet, a lot has happened during this passing year that has helped us evolve and have a considerably better view of the future of Adam Syndrome.
 Before the July 2007 announcement our plan had always been to produce the game on our own and then go for self-publishing.
 Funding production on our own meant, of course, that our budget couldn't possibly be very high but we were confident on our ability to produce a great game even on a modest budget.

-screenshots as well, taken from a couple of our internal tech demos so that everyone will be able to get a glimpse of things to come.
+taken from a couple of our internal tech demos, so that everyone will be able to get a glimpse of things to come.
 And last thing, we also gave our website a slight facelift to better fit the tone of the Dark Motif production studio and to better fit modern viewing resolutions.

 That's it for now then.
 Enjoy these two new screenshots and see you all on the next entry.

 Apart from creating games in-house, Dark Motif also provides Unity development services to third party studios looking to outsource Unity-related work.
 Depending on our client's needs, we take care of any part of game production, be it the implementation of entire games, specific scenes, or even small specially-tailored scripts.
 We offer over 15 years of software design and development experience (working with C++/C#), we offer the talent of our very experienced artists and we offer our extensive background in filmmaking – all of which play a major part in the quality of our work.

 In order to demonstrate our skill and experience working with Unity, we chose an arbitrary scene from Unity's own "3rd Person Shooter" demo and re-imagined it in several different flavors, infusing it with our own artistic style and technical expertise.